We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

 Let me introduce you to a grape jam that is a far cry from grocery store bought concord purple jelly!
+A grape jam that is, dare I say, mindblowing.
+Yes it is that good.

 This jam is all about technique.
 The ingredients are the usual jammy suspects but my technique will get your jam full of chewy texture, depths of flavor grapes can get and versatility that leaves PB & J in the rear view.
 This jam has a raisinated taste that reminds me of amarone wine.